openui/design-system/docs/component-api.md

   tooling) in order to ensure the CSS is portable across frameworks and web technologies.
-- **Clarity over brevity** - CSS class naming conventions are verbose, but they deliver clarity, legibility, and reslience in exchange.
+- **Clarity over brevity** - CSS class naming conventions are verbose, but they deliver clarity, legibility, and resilience in exchange.
 - **Modular** - Component styles are fully modular in order to keep things tightly scoped and to avoid unintended style bleeding.
 - **Limit chaining and multiple selectors** - Chaining and descendant selectors